 Intermittent fasting is not a diet, it’s a pattern of eating.
 You spend a period of time during a 24 hour period eating and a period not eating.
 It’s simple and straightforward.
 The most popular fasting pattern in the 16/8 method where you eat only during the 8 hour period.
-We often get asked, what are the best foods to break a fast, in order to lose weight more effectively?
+We often get asked, what are the best foods to break intermittent fasting to lose weight more effectively?

 Because intermittent fasting does not have extensive research conduction, conclusive evidence is hard to come by.
 There are studies coming out recently that provide consumers with more scientific evidence that supports what the best foods to break a fast are and what foods to avoid during intermittent fasting, but at this time, the more simple you can keep what you eat and drink, the better.